Konrad337/fortranTaskTwo/README.md

 To compile the programme open the terminal in project folder and use cmake . && make

-./task start end size_f_step version
+./bin/task start end size_of_step version

 0 - no optimization